Rebuilding Ingleside-On-The-Bay After Hurricane Harvey (2017)

 This building has always been part of the Bahia Marina.
 It has been repaired and in use for many years.
 The damage done by Hurricane Harvey has Wes Williams wondering if he will be able to repair and open the storage area.
 The top part of the building was the storage area while the lower was the office and shop.

 My Final Thoughts

 This is just the beginning, the Bahia marina is just one of the small local businesses that have been affected, and since this business has a ripple effect on the community it is very important that it becomes fully functional soon.
 This brings income into the area and it brings a way to release the stress from the everyday events.

 As I left the Marina I'm faced with the sign above.
 I stood and looked at the Marina and then at the neighborhood surrounding it.
 It is correct, it felt like I was stepping into another world.

 My next article will be the heartbreaking story of Sonja Strong and her struggle to get Dolphin Connection up and running.
-I spoke to this woman and she wasn't afraid to let her emotions tell me her story.
+I spoke to this woman and she was overwhelmed with the damage.

 If you know of any small business on the coast that Hurrican Harvey damaged, please let me know how I can get a hold of them, so I can tell their story.

 Thank you for taking the time to read about The Recovery Efforts of Wes Williams.

 Questions & Answers